Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.

-> :information_source: See the community call: [Implement authorization in your applications with the Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

 ## Scenario

  This sample demonstrates an ASP.NET Core client Web App calling an ASP.NET Core Web API that is secured using Azure AD.

- 1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [Id Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD**.
+ 1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD** for the web API.
- 2. The service again uses the the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, and validate tokens.
+ 2. The service app  uses the the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, and validate Access tokens.

 ![Scenario Image](./ReadmeFiles/topology.png)